observeinc/aws-sam-apps/docs/metricstream.md

 - **NameOverride**: If specified, sets the name of the Firehose Delivery Stream; otherwise, the stack name is used.
 - **BufferingInterval**: The amount of time Firehose buffers incoming data before delivering it (minimum 60 seconds, maximum 900 seconds).
 - **BufferingSize**: The size of the buffer, in MiBs, that Firehose accumulates before delivering data (minimum 1 MiB, maximum 64 MiBs).
+- **MetricStreamFilterURI**: An S3 URI containing a filter for collected metrics.

 ## Resources Created